-- leading executive sessions of the Board's independent directors, - · advising the independent Board Committee chairs in fulfilling their responsibilities to the Board, - · assisting the Board and the Company's officers in complying with the Company's governance guidelines, and - overseeing the chief executive officer evaluation process and advising the Compensation and Leadership Development Committee on chief executive officer compensation.
+- leading executive sessions of the Board's independent directors, - advising the independent Board Committee chairs in fulfilling their responsibilities to the Board, - · assisting the Board and the Company's officers in complying with the Company's governance guidelines, and - overseeing the chief executive officer evaluation process and advising the Compensation and Leadership Development Committee on chief executive officer compensation.

-The Company combines the chairman and chief executive officer positions because it believes that, at this critical juncture in the Company's development, Mr. Crowley is best suited to oversee the development and implementation of the Company's strategic vision including our ongoing expansion as a fully integrated global commercial company.
+The Company currently combines the chairman and chief executive officer positions because it believes that, at this critical juncture in the Company's development, Mr. Crowley is best suited to oversee the development and implementation of the Company's strategic vision including our ongoing expansion as a fully integrated global commercial company.
+As previously announced, effective August 1, 2022, Mr. Crowley will transition to Executive Chair of the Board and Mr. Campbell will become chief executive officer of the Company; for further discussion please see the section title "Developments with Respect to the Company's Named Executive Officers in 2021" below.
 Mr. Crowley's tenure as chairman also reflects the Board's confidence in his leadership and vision for the Company and recognizes his accomplishments since joining the Company.
-The Company believes that the role of Lead Independent Director position, held by Mr. Raab, provides the Company with a governance structure that best advances the objectives of the Company while maintaining proper checks and balances on senior management, and providing the independent members of the Board with open and transparent communication regarding the Company's strategic planning activities.
+The Company believes that the role of the Lead Independent Director, which is currently held by Mr. Raab, provides the Company with a governance structure that best advances the objectives of the Company while maintaining proper checks and balances on senior management, and providing the independent members of the Board with open and transparent communication regarding the Company's strategic planning activities.